skeema/skeema/doc/config.md

 Sections in option files are interpreted as environment names -- typically one of "production", "staging", or "development", but any arbitrary name is allowed.
 Every Skeema command takes an optional positional arg specifying an environment name, which will cause options in the corresponding section to be applied.
 Options that appear at the top of the file, prior to any environment name, are always applied; these may be overridden by options subsequently appearing in a selected environment.

 If no environment name is supplied to the Skeema CLI, the default environment name is "production".
-The hosted [Skeema.io CI service](https://www.skeema.io/ci) also always operates using the "production" environment's configuration.
+The [Cloud Linter service](https://www.skeema.io/cloud/) also always operates using the "production" environment's configuration.

 Environment sections allow you to define different hosts, or even different schema names, for specific environments.
 You can also define configuration options that only affect one environment -- for example, loosening protections in development, or only using online schema change tools in production.